Gagging & Baby-led Weaning: How to prevent choking when starting finger foods

 If your baby has been trying out foods for a few weeks and still gags with every bite, you might need a referral to an Occupational Therapist or Speech-Language Pathologist.

-Sometimes babies will gag so hard it causes them to vomit.
-That can be common too.
 Try spacing milk feeding farther away from solids so their tummy isn’t as full at the table.
 They will be less likely to vomit and won’t lose as many calories if they do!

 If your baby exclusively gags every time on solids to the point of vomiting…..you might need to give solids a bit of a break.
 Maybe your baby isn’t quite ready yet.
-Wait until they’re six months and try again.
+Wait until they’re six months old and try again.

 What is choking?

-A choking baby won’t make any noise (or very little), as their air pipe is blocked.
-A good reminder that you can consider those loud gagging noises a good thing…
+A choking baby won’t make any noise (or very little) as their air pipe is blocked.
+A good reminder that you can consider those loud gagging noises a good thing… When your baby can’t get oxygen, they can’t breathe, and their lips and face will start to turn blue.
+More on what to do in this situation coming up…

-Is choking normal during baby-led weaning?
+Is it normal for my baby to choke during baby-led weaning?

 Choking is not nearly as common as gagging, fortunately!